Gaotrees/caffe-doc/IDE---Nvidia’s-Eclipse-Nsight.md

 1. In the Build Command field enter `make runtest`

 When this is complete, the Make Target Pane should have a target named `run_all_tests`.
 Double click this to run all of your tests.

+## Debugging

+### First Time

+1. Ensure that you've built everything (the code and the tests).
+1. Click the bug icon in the top menu.
+1. You will be presented with a list of bin objects.
+1. Select the one you want to debug.

+### Second Time and on (if you don't want to debug the same bin)

+1. Select the little arrow beside the bug icon.
+1. Select `Debug Configurations...`.
+1. Under the Main tab, select Search Project.
+1. Select the new bin you want to debug.